 The start line is at Aughinish, Co.
 Clare.
 Competitors will be transported from Salthill to the start line at Aughinish on the morning of the swim.
 Your allocated bus departure time will be provided at the pre-event swim briefing on Friday evening before the swim.

 The finish line is at Blackrock tower, Salthill, Galway.
 For directions to the start line at Aughinish, CLICK HERE

 - WHEN ARE THE SWIM WAVE START TIMES AND THE CORRESPONDING BUS / BOAT DEPARTURE TIMES TO THE START OF THE SWIM?

-Due to the large number of swimmers entering in recent years, the start time has been split into three waves.
+Due to the large number of swimmers entering in recent years, the start time has been split into four waves.
 This is for logistical and safety purposes.
 Your wave time for the swim will be confirmed at the swimmer registration/briefing the evening before the swim.
-Your wave start time will have a corresponding bus time to transport the swimmers from Salthill (Salthill hotel car park) to the start line in Aughinish Co.
+Your wave start time will have a corresponding bus time to transport the swimmers from Salthill (Salthill Hotel car park) to the start line in Aughinish, Co.
 Clare on the morning of the swim.
 Bus departure times and swim wave start times in prior years were set as follows:

 Bus departure times from the Salthill Hotel, Promenade, Salthill, Galway.

 - 07.00am – Wave 1 bus departs for swim start in Aughinish, Co.
 Clare.

 - 07.30am – Wave 2 bus departs for swim start in Aughinish, Co.
 Clare.

 - 08.00am – Wave 3&4 bus departs for swim start in Aughinish, Co.
 Clare.